 Dr. John O'Neill

 Ph.D., BCBA-D, LABA

 Dr. John O'Neill has over a decade of experience in behavioral science.
 He earned a bachelor's degree in Psychology (2007), a master's degree in Applied Behavior Analysis from the University of South Florida (2012), and a doctoral degree with specialization in Behavior Analysis and Therapy from Southern Illinois University (2015).
 He is a doctoral-level Board Certified Behavior Analyst (BCBA-D) and Licensed Applied Behavior Analyst (LABA) in the Commonwealth of Massachusetts.
 He has published peer-reviewed scientific research, book chapters, and professional magazine articles.
-He serves as Chair of the Dissemination of Behavior Analysis Special Interest Group and on the Editorial Board of the Journal of Contextual Behavioral Science.
+He served as Chair of the Dissemination of Behavior Analysis Special Interest Group and on the Editorial Board of the Journal of Contextual Behavioral Science.

 Dr. Dawn A. O'Neill